Seven Regional WA: 1990s to the 2000s

 Kerry Stokes gained control of the Seven Network in 1995, and attempted to sell GWN to Seven in return for more shares.
 Seven Network shareholders agreed to the trade in April 1996 – a deal which would have seen Seven acquire GWN for 72.8 million thus becoming the regional network affiliate for Western Australia.
 The arrangement was called off when the Australian Competition & Consumer Commission found that a 15-year exclusive programming deal GWN made with the Nine Network was anti competitive and opposed the acquisition.
 The Seven Network subsequently dropped their plans to purchase GWN.
 And as a result, GWN soon ended its programming deal with Nine for exclusive broadcast of its shows in regional areas of the state.

-Prime Television purchased GWN in November 1996 from Stokes for 71 million.
+Prime Media Group purchased GWN in November 1996 from Stokes for 71 million.
 Remote Western Australia was one of the few areas of regional Australia that was not aggregated, given its small population.
 This ended in 1997, when WIN Television was granted the rights to a second television license in regional Western Australia, ending GWN's monopoly of all three Australian commercial channels.
 In March 1999, GWN opted to become a sole Seven Network affiliate, in-line with its eastern sister, Prime Television.
 As a result, WIN Television WA picked up both the Nine Network and Network 10 affiliations.

 GWN's transmission operations were moved from Bunbury to Prime Media Group's digital broadcast facility in Canberra in April 2005.
 Programming was delivered to regional Western Australia via a satellite feed.

 A proposal for a third television station – a joint venture between GWN's parent company Prime Media Group and WIN Corporation – was submitted to the Australian Communications & Media Authority in 2006.
 Similar to Mildura Digital Television, the new channel will operate under a Section 38B licence, as a Network 10 affiliate named Ten West.